︎ CURRENT LOCATION: BOULDER, COLORADO, UNITED STATES OF AMERICA

 INTERNATIONAL

-The ANANSI Revolutionary Collective (ARC000) is a pro-Black, pan-African arts collective that stewards a commons of material resources, infrastructure, people-power, and knowledge.
-The collective is the steward of the emergent ANANSI philosophy, which is one of Black holistic distribution, seeking to disrupt mass centralization across various disciplines.
+The ANANSI Revolutionary Collective (ARC000) is a pan-African arts collective that stewards a commons of material resources, infrastructure, people-power, and knowledge.
+The collective is developing the ANANSI philosophy, which is one of Black holistic distribution, seeking to disrupt mass centralization across various disciplines.
 The collective continually experiments with an emergent collection of collaborative praxis, including collective budgeting, consensus-based decision making, rotational responsibility, reparational funding, and collective mythmaking.
 We are building a governance model structured around a participatory protocol, which will include guidelines around membership, voting, praxis and project management, and altering the protocol.

 INTERNATIONAL